Zea mays (Nitrogen Fixing Corn)

 Availability

 Seeds of the nitrogen fixing corn varieties are in short supply and costly.
 While the corn produced from them can eaten as corn-on-the-cob while still tender, or dried as a grain for making various dishes, our primary intentions in offering these seeds are for them to be used for educational purposes, research and production of more seed by others.
-We are hopeful that as production increases here in Hawai`i we will be able to offer larger amounts of lower priced seeds for other uses.
+Since 2023 we have been attempting to increase production here in Hawai`i and hoping to be able to offer larger amounts of lower priced seeds.

-In January 2024 we began sales of some seeds grown by our research partner’s farm in Hilo, Hawai`i.
-Our inventory of these seeds was very small and most of the varieties sold out quickly.
+In late 2023 we began sales of some seeds grown on our research partner’s farm in Hilo, Hawai`i.
+Our initial inventory of these seeds was very small and most of the varieties sold out quickly.

 Our seed inventory changes frequently.
-We may limit purchases by individual customers and reserve some or all of our seed inventory for research purposes.
+We may limit purchases by individual customers and reserve some or all of our seed inventory of specific seed lots for research purposes.
 The available corn seeds may be ordered through our ONLINE STORE.

 Shipping